kcking/gaia/README.md

 ## TODO:

-- Yew router method that takes in a Routable and matches recognized routes
+- [x] Yew router method that takes in a Routable and matches recognized routes
+- [ ] tailwind batteries included